Client ResourcesCase StudyWorking with Clients

 You need to know whom you're designing the prototype for.
 Knowing your users will help you create a prototype that reflects the intended user experience.

 For example, suppose you're designing a website for consumers.
-In that case, it's vital to ensure that the user interface is intuitive, the content is engaging, and the website layout makes navigation as effortless as possible.
-If your users are technically savvy, you'll need to consider the features and functionality they need to complete their tasks.
+In that case, ensuring that the user interface is intuitive, the content is engaging, and the website layout makes navigation as effortless as possible is vital.

 Does the Prototype Have to Look Exactly Like the Final Product?

-Is There a Specific Product That you Should prototype?
+Is There a Specific Product That You Should prototype?

 You should only make a prototype if the product is still in development.
 This means there is little chance of a final product being delayed, so it's safe to start making a prototype.